WillYallop/functionalities/packages/toggler/README.md

 Sets the default active class for all togglers.

-## Future
+## Future features

+- Expose a way to update the state of an reciever/toggler programatically,
+- Listen to recievers/togglers to changes of their active class to keep state in sync.
+- Make `data-toggler-close` work independently of being a toggler/reciever.
-- Ability to trigger functions
+- Ability to trigger functions.